roysjosh/nanoleaf-ltpdu/README.rst

 /, /0, /1, /2 endpoints
 -----------------------
 The iOS application talks HAP over CoAP to these endpoints.

 - / is for encrypted HAP PDUs

-- /0 is unknown
+- /0 is equivalent to identify

 - /1 is equivalent to pair-setup

 - /2 is equivalent to pair-verify

 New HAP PDUs
 ^^^^^^^^^^^^
 So far multiple new PDU opcodes have been seen versus what is publicly available.
 After pair-setup and pair-verify, the Home app sends opcode ``0x09`` to the accessory.
 The reply appears to be a GATT attribute table of sorts.
 Replying with this data to the Home app causes pairing to complete and it prompts for a name and room for the accessory.
-The app then begins to query the accessory in the background with HAP-Characteristic-Read (``0x0x3``) and another unknown opcode, ``0x0b``.
+The app then begins to query the accessory in the background with HAP-Characteristic-Read (``0x0x3``) and another unknown opcode, ``0x0b`` (starts a subscription to a characteristic).

 nlpublic endpoint
 -----------------